Tailor: Generating and Perturbing Text with Semantic Controls: 's Controllable Generator

 \section{\sysname's Controllable Generator}

-In this section, we provide an overview of the \sysname generator, which takes linguistic controls specifying what information should be included in a generation and how.
-We first motivate and outline \textbf{dimensions} useful for semantic perturbations (\sect{ssec:controls}), and then explain how to embed them within \textbf{inputs} to the generator (\sect{ssec:prompts}).
-Finally, we describe how we use \textbf{unlikelihood training} to train our generator to follow the specified control codes (\sect{ssec:training}).
+Here, we provide an overview of the \sysname generator.
+We first outline three types of \textbf{controls} (\sect{ssec:controls}) that allow for specifying sentence meanings at varying granularity.
+Next, we explain how to embed them within \textbf{inputs} (\sect{ssec:prompts}) to the generator.
+We train the generator to follow control codes with \textbf{unlikelihood training} (\sect{ssec:training}).